-Anyone seeking a little holiday spirit should find their way to a classic German market – which is exactly why we traveled to Frankfurt in December.
+Anyone seeking a little holiday spirit should find their way to a classic German Christmas market – which is exactly why we traveled to Frankfurt in December.
 The Frankfurt Christmas Market is one of the best Christmas markets in Germany and the merriment is celebrated throughout the city!

 Traditional wooden huts cluster together in picturesque squares.
 The heavenly scent of hot spiced wine and sizzling sausages hangs heavy in the air.
 Frankfurt Christmas lights line cobblestone lanes.
-It’s quintessentially Christmas – and the fairytale scene is everything we love about the holidays in Europe.
+It’s quintessentially Christmas – and the fairytale scene is everything we love about spending the holidays in Europe.

-Essential Frankfurt Christmas Experiences
+5 Essential Frankfurt Christmas Experiences

 #1 Sip Warm Gluhwein

-Top Tip: Many places only accept cash.
-A €3 deposit is required for the mug, which needs to be returned to the same vendor…or keep it as a souvenir!
+Top Tip: Many places only accept cash and a deposit is required for the mug, which needs to be returned…or keep it as a Frankfurt Christmas Market souvenir!

 Romerberg Christmas Market

 The Frankfurt main square, Romerberg, is the focal point of the holiday festivities – and shouldn’t be missed!
 The square is jam-packed with vendors selling gluhwein, German fare and traditional holiday gifts.
 The famous Frankfurt Christmas Tree and an old-fashioned carousel are also found on the main square.